-- seeing fleas hop onto your drapery, carpet, or furniture
+- seeing fleas hopping on your drapery, carpet, or furniture

-- seeing several dot-like insects on your pet’s fur
+- seeing multiple dot-like insects in your pet’s fur

 - seeing your pets scratch, lick, or bite their fur excessively